 On 2 November 1886, the Swiss federal council met to consider that German law allowed only fineness marks on works of gold (with the exception of jewellery) of 585 thousandths or greater.
 This corresponded broadly to 14 carat, which in decimal numbers is 14/24 = 0.5833333... or 583‰.
 The Swiss federal law specified a fineness mark for 14 carat gold of 0.583 with the hallmark of a squirrel (écureuil).
-This left Swiss 14 carat gold cases stamped with the 0.583 fineness mark and/or a squirrel hallmark open to confiscation by the German customs authorities.
+This left Swiss 14 carat gold cases stamped with the 0.583 fineness mark, which was clearly lower than the German 0.585 minimum standard, liable to confiscation by the German customs authorities.

 In order to comply with the German law, the Swiss federal council issued the decree (arrête) summarised in the image here.
 With immediate effect, gold watch cases that were destined for Germany and marked by the manufacturer with a fineness mark of 0.585, and passed assay at a bureau de contrôle at this fineness, would be hallmarked with two squirrels symmetrically placed about the fineness mark, a large squirrel above (au dessus) and a small squirrel below (au dessous).